 India

-Suggested diagram: A simple graph showing the trend of Real GDP per head over time for a few countries, illustrating economic growth.
+Suggested diagram: A simple bar chart comparing Real GDP per head for several countries.